ggreer/geoff.greer.fm/_posts/2015-01-03-ten-years-of-progress-in-laptops.md

 - Computers
 ---

 In 2010, <a href="{% post_url 2010-11-16-five-years-of-progress-in-laptops %}">I compared my 2005 laptop to my then-current laptop</a>.
-It's 2015 now, so let's see how much laptops have improved.
+It's now 2015, so let's see how much devices have improved.

 <table>
   <thead>